-Mid-May on the North Shore is the week cool season turf stops looking like a gray blanket and starts asking for water in a voice you can actually hear.
-Afternoons in the seventies feel like summer from the patio while dawn still carries heavy dew across Wilmette and Glenview parkways.
+Mid-May in Chicagoland and Milwaukee is the week cool season turf stops looking like a gray blanket and starts asking for water in ways you can actually notice.
+Afternoons in the seventies feel like summer from the patio while dawn still carries heavy dew across Wilmette and Glenview, and Shorewood parkways.
 That combination confuses the first real watering week: the lawn can look thirsty at breakfast and fine by lunch, or the opposite if clay holds moisture below a dull surface.
-Greenwise organic programs treat this window as a story month, not a single dial turn on the hose.
+Greenwise organic programs treat this window as a time to observe before you change settings on the hose.

-This article pairs field habits with organic lawn care, organic fertilization, and honest mowing rhythm.
-Read it alongside cool night dew and fungus watch when leaf wetness is the louder concern, and with organic mow and edge rhythm when stripes and string lines have been aggressive lately.
+This article pairs field habits with organic lawn care, organic fertilization, and proper mowing height.
+Read it alongside cool night dew and fungus watch when leaf wetness is the louder concern, and with May mowing and edging when stripes and string lines have been aggressive lately.

 What the first real watering week actually tests